pridevel/slate/source/index.html.md

 The files that we create in views has same name as that of the method_name that we define in the controller's class.

 View templates are written in Embedded Ruby(eRuby) language.
 That is why ruby code is embedded inside the erb tags (<% ruby...code %>).
+When you use <%= %> you render the expression value to your output.
+While <% %> is to write some Ruby code that won't be rendered to final output.
 Also the view files has the extension of **.erb** .
 The data between view and controller is shared through mutually accessible variables.